nmcbrown67/sedaro-fork/README.md

 If you have any questions or issues while you work through this problem or if you get stuck, please contact Bas Welsh at sebastian.welsh@sedarotech.com.

-Once you have completed your solution, please email to kacie.neurohr@sedarotech.com and sebastian.welsh@sedarotech.com
+Once you have completed your solution, please email to kacie.neurohr@sedarotech.com and sebastian.welsh@sedarotech.com.
+If relevant to your solution, please include screenshots and/or a link to a video.

 ## Setup